DFE-Digital/rsd-academies-db-migration/README.md

 ## Development

+For local development, there are a number of scripts that you can use:

+- `./scripts/bootstrap` will get python dependencies installed via poetry
+- `./scripts/generate-data-usage-csvs` will scan service repos for database usage and create csv files used by pandas
+- `./scripts/server` will start a web server for local development
+- `./scripts/build` will generate an `index.html` file which can be used for deployments
+- `./scripts/clean` will remove git repos for services and generated csv files

+When changes are pushed to GitHub, it will run a workflow to build the HTML file and then deploy this to fly.io, protected by HTTP basic auth, served over HTTPS.

-GitHub Actions secrets:
+There are a number of required GitHub Actions secrets:

 - `DATABASE_STRUCTURE_CONTENTS` - CSV contents of database structure CSV from Akhtar
 - `FLY_API_TOKEN` - for deploying of HTML to fly
-- `NGINX_AUTH` - http auth credentials for nginx
+- `NGINX_AUTH` - http auth credentials for nginx (`htpasswd` format)